NARENDER-25/GravCap-Calculator/README.md

    Enter the total number of atoms for species 1
    Enter the atomic symbol for element 2: atomic symbol of species 2 Enter the total number of atoms for species 2
-5. The script will calculate and display the molar mass and weight percent of H2.
+5. The script will calculate the weight percent of H2.

 ## Author
 - **Narender Kumar**